About Changing Your Address on Your Massachusetts Registration

 If you also wish to replace your driver’s license after changing your address, you may submit your request online, in person or by phone.
 However, you may need to verify your lawful presence in the U.S. if you submit your request in person at an RMV Service Center.

-Download our free car registration guide for step-by-step information on how to change your address on your Massachusetts car registration and more.
+Download our free car registration guide for information about changing your address on your Massachusetts car registration and more.